TwelveIterationMods/TrashSlot/README.md

 See [the license](https://github.com/ModdingForBlockheads/TrashSlot/blob/1.17.x/LICENSE) for modpack permissions etc.

 This mod is available for both Forge and Fabric (starting Minecraft 1.17).
-This is a trial run to see if supporting both platforms is feasible.

 #### Forge